preprio/prepr-nextjs/README.md

 npm install @preprio/prepr-nextjs
 ```

-Next you should navigate to your .env file and add the following environment variables:
+Next you should navigate to your `.env` file and add the following environment variable:

 ```bash
 PREPR_ENV=